llpeterson/internetworking/switching.md

 interconnect links to form a larger network.
 A switch is a multi-input, multi-output device that transfers packets from an input to one or more outputs.
-Thus, a switch adds the star topology (see [Figure 1](#star)) to the point-to-point link, bus (Ethernet), and ring topologies established in the last chapter.
-A star topology has several attractive
+Thus, a switch adds the star topology (see [Figure 1](#star)) to the set of possible network structures.
+A star topology has several attractive properties:
-properties:

 - Even though a switch has a fixed number of inputs and outputs, which limits the number of hosts that can be connected to a single switch,